moneyadviceservice/frontend/README.md

 ### Change CMS URL Path

-In development, frontend will use the QA CMS for convenience.
-You can change the MAS_CMS_URL on [.env](https://github.com/moneyadviceservice/frontend/blob/master/.env#L2) file.
-Use http://comfy.moneyadviceservice.org.uk to point to LIVE content.
-Or http://localhost:PORT to point to a local running CMS.
+In development, frontend will use the local CMS for convenience.
+You can change the MAS_CMS_URL on .env file.
+Use http://cms.moneyadviceservice.org.uk to point to LIVE content, https://cms.qa.dev.mas.local for testing Or http://localhost:PORT to point to a local running CMS.

 Don't forget to restart the server after the modification.